aozen/sort-algorithm-comparator/README.md

 ```

 This will compare multiple sorting algorithms, running each algorithm 20 times (by default) on every array.
 The benchmark calculates the average execution time and displays the results in the terminal.

+### Known Bugs/Errors

+1. Only works with numbers.
+Every custom sorting algorithm sorting strings differently.
+Send me an email if you wanna help about that topic.

 ### TODO List